-EMPLOYEES AFFECTED BY REORGANIZATION, PROGRAM MODIFICATION OR FINANCIAL EXIGENCY
+EMPLOYEES AFFECTED BY REORGANIZATION, PROGRAM MODIFICATION OR FINANCIAL EXIGENCY section of this Manual and Appeals.

-Employees who are terminated, demoted, or otherwise adversely affected by reorganization, program modification, or financial exigency, as approved or determined by the President of the University or his or her designee, shall not be governed by the procedures described in Dismissal, Demotion or Suspension section of this Manual and Appeals.
 Such employees shall, however, have the right of appeal to the Board of Regents as provided in Article IX of the Bylaws of the Board of Regents.
 The Board of Regents' policy on Financial Exigency is presented below verbatim and becomes a policy of Albany State University and a part of this Manual: